cocode/TrekBASIC/README.md

 1. Fully support N-dimensional arrays.
 Two-dimensional is are working, but might want cleanup.
 1. Support dialects.
 At least for the four star trek programs I have. (basic_dialects.py) Cool thought: Auto-detect dialects?
-1. Starting to parse some statements (like FOR) at load time.
-Should lex any expressions at load time.
+1. Now have a parsed statement for all statement types.
+    1. All expressions should be lexed at parse time, but are not yet.
+    1. Let statements do this, but I think ON...GOSUB and others don't, yet.
 1. Should we precompute expressions to ASTs on load? - Yes, but not done yet.
-1. Boolean expressions?
-Seem to be working.
-1. built in functions: EXP LOG LOG10.
+1. More built in functions: EXP, LOG10. (have LOG)
 1. Write smaller test programs.
 1. Split tests
-    1. tests of basic (integration)
+    1. tests of basic (integration).
+These should be implementation independent.
     1. tests of internal functions.
+Unit tests.
 1. Write "renum" utility.
 Split all multiline statements, and renumber at increments of 10
     1. Then reformat the startrek source.
     1. Run a trace of star strek, befre and after for verificaion.
-1. (done?)
-Rename OP classes in basic_operators.py to not be all upppercase.
 1. Fix functions to store their extra into in the symbol table, not in the "op" parameter.
     1. store data in symbol table
     2. Use it